chuckstack/chuckstack.github.io/src-ls/success-postgresql.md

 ## SQL plus psql

-The purpose if this section is to highlight that chuck-stack not only benefits from SQL (one of the technical world's most well understood language), but it also benefit from the psql application. psql is powerful SQL application in its own right that has additional features for a) helping users do their jobs and b) helping the stack protect its data and processes from attach (like sql injection).
+The purpose if this section is to highlight that chuck-stack not only benefits from SQL (one of the technical world's most well understood languages), but it also benefit from the psql application. psql is powerful SQL application in its own right that has additional features for a) helping users do their jobs and b) helping the stack protect its data and processes from attach (like sql injection).

 ## Technical Details and Examples

+The purpose of this section is to highlight simple examples that demonstrate the concepts described above.

 References: